Sylmar Juvenile

 Section 504 of the 1973 Rehabilitation Act

-Does my child need a lawyer for his case at Sylmar Juvenile Court?
+Does my child need a Juvenile Lawyer for his case at Sylmar Juvenile Court?

 Getting a lawyer that specializes in juvenile law is very important.
-Terrible mistakes are often made by lawyers who specialize in adult cases.
+Terrible mistakes are often made by criminal defense lawyers who specialize in adult cases.

-In another case, a lawyer who primarily handles adult criminal cases misadvised his juvenile client the amount of time he would have to serve at the California Youth Authority, and further misadvised him that he could seal an offense listed under 707b of the Welfare and Institutions Code.
+In another case, a well known criminal defense lawyer who is often in the news, who primarily handles adult criminal cases misadvised his juvenile client the amount of time he would have to serve at the California Youth Authority, and further misadvised him that he could seal an offense listed under 707b of the Welfare and Institutions Code.
+This lawyer also advised his client to waive his fitness hearing.

 A criminal record could have life long consequences, particularly if it is an offense that cannot later be sealed or is a strike.
 Don't use a lawyer who practices juvenile law on the side.
 It is a very specialized field.
 Experience makes a big difference.
 Your child deserves the best competent legal representation possible.